-We’re not sure why or how this law came to be, but in North Dakota it is illegal to serve beer and pretzels at the same time.
+We’re not sure why or how this law came to be, but in North Dakota it is illegal to serve beer and pretzels at the same time - or so the legand goes.
 And for you extreme coupon-ers out there, your skills to find the best deal won’t work here.
 North Dakota has forbidden coupons to be used when purchasing alcohol.

 Again, why or how these situations became laws are a bit unclear, but in Ohio it is illegal to give alcohol to a fish.
-Which makes sense, fish don’t need booze and you don’t need to waste your beer on a fish.
+But we did not find specifics about in which context this pertains to, so take that one with a grain of salt.
 However, what is more unclear is this one: “no [alcohol] advertisement shall represent, portray or make any reference to Santa Claus…”.
 Wait, what?